 How to cope with high fuel bills

-Are you struggling with the rising costs of gas and electricity?
-It's important to do something about it now, rather than let bills mount up.
+If you're finding it hard to cope with rising costs of gas and electricity - do something about it now.
+Don't let bills mount up.
+You can:

-1. Contact the Home Heat Helpline (external site) - a free, expert service for vulnerable people - on 0800 336699.
+2. Contact the Home heat helpline - a free, expert service for vulnerable people on 0800 336699.
 They can speak to your fuel supplier for you, and find out if you can get any extra financial help.

-3. Contact your power supplier for advice and to see if they have special tariffs for low income customers.
-Contacts include:
+3. Contact your power supplier for advice and to see if they have special tariffs for low income customers:

-4. Contact the Greater Manchester Energy Advice Service for energy-saving advice.
+5. Contact Greater Manchester Energy Advice for energy-saving advice.

-5. Check if you can save money by switching to a new supplier.
+6. Check if you can save money by switching to a new supplier.
 Contact a free 'fuel comparison service' for advice.
 Or your current supplier may have a cheaper tariff than the one you're on now.
-You need old bills to make a comparsion.
+You need old bills to make a comparison.
 You can do it by phone or fill out an online form.
-See energyhelpline.com (external site) for example.
+See energyhelpline.com for an example.